RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 |{{ccc.name}}|'s key infrastructure elements (left) and workflows (right).
 :::

 :::{image} /_media/figure/key_features_light.svg
 :class: hidden
 :::

-PyPackIT is a ready-to-use automation tool, fully configured in accordance with the latest software engineering guidelines and best practices.
-Upon installation, users only need to invest a few minutes in basic tasks such as filling project-specific information in the provided configuration files.
+Upon installation, users only need to invest a few minutes filling project-specific information in the provided configuration files.
-PyPackIT then takes over, automatically setting up the repository and generating a complete infrastructure for the project ({numref}`fig-features`), including a python package, test suite, website, license, configuration files for various development tools and services, and documentation files such as a dynamic repository README.
+PyPackIT then takes over, automatically setting up the repository and generating a complete infrastructure for the project ({numref}`fig-features`), including a build-ready python package, fully automated test suite, comprehensive documentation website, license and citation files, community health files such as a dynamic repository README, and configuration files for various development tools and services.
-The documentation website along with an initial release of the library can be immediately deployed online, registering the project in indexing repositories and facilitating its discovery from the beginning of the project {cite}`4SimpleRecs, CICDSystematicReview`.
+An initial release of the software along with its test suite and documentation website can be immediately deployed online,registering the project in various indexing repositories and facilitating its discovery from the beginning.
 All metadata and settings are readily customizable via PyPackIT's configuration files, which form a unified control center enabling {term}`CCA` for the entire project infrastructure and development environment throughout the software life-cycle.

-After installation, PyPackIT establishes an automated software development workflow ({numref}`fig-workflow`) tailored to user needs, based on a well-tested pull-based model for collaborative research software engineering.
+After installation, PyPackIT establishes an automated software development workflow ({numref}`fig-workflow`) tailored to user needs, based on a well-tested pull-based model for collaborative open-source software engineering.
-It includes comprehensive Continuous software engineering pipelines that use the latest tools and technologies to provide an automated Agile software development process, enabling the experimental and highly iterative development of software, while reducing variance, complexity, cost, and risk.
+It includes comprehensive Continuous software engineering pipelines that use the latest tools and technologies to enable an automated Agile software development process, allowing for highly iterative and experimental software development, while reducing variance, complexity, cost, and risk.
 PyPackIT's workflow activates automatically in response to various repository events, such as submission of issue tickets, commits, and pull requests.
 It then analyzes the triggering event and the current state of the repository to execute appropriate tasks on {term}`GHA`.
-This automates the bulk of repetitive engineering and management activities throughout the software life-cycle, leaving users with only four manual tasks:
+Doing so, PyPackIT automates the bulk of repetitive engineering and management activities throughout the software life-cycle, leaving users with only four manual tasks:

 1. **Report**: Each task in the project starts by submitting a ticket to its {term}`ITS`.
    PyPackIT facilitates reports by automatically configuring and maintaining {term}`GHI`